 Splitsville Disneyland Prices

-The dining prices are on the high end as well.
+Dining prices are on the higher end but portions are very big.
 I’d recommend getting a few platters to share as meals are large.

 When is the Best Time to Visit Splitsville Anaheim with Kids?